marekrei/sequence-labeler/README.md

     python print_output.py probs model_file input_file

 This will print the individual probabilities for each of the possible labels.
+If the model is using CRFs, the *probs* option will output unnormalised state scores without taking the transitions into account.

 References
 -------------------------

-If you use the main sequence labeling code, please reference:
+The main sequence labeling model is described here:

 [**Compositional Sequence Labeling Models for Error Detection in Learner Writing**](http://aclweb.org/anthology/P/P16/P16-1112.pdf)
 Marek Rei and Helen Yannakoudakis
 *In Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (ACL-2016)*

-If you use the character-level attention component, please reference:
+The character-level component is described here:

 [**Attending to characters in neural sequence labeling models**](https://aclweb.org/anthology/C/C16/C16-1030.pdf)
 Marek Rei, Gamal K.O.
 Crichton and Sampo Pyysalo
 *In Proceedings of the 26th International Conference on Computational Linguistics (COLING-2016)*

-If you use the language modeling objective, please reference:
+The language modeling objective is described here:

 [**Semi-supervised Multitask Learning for Sequence Labeling**](https://arxiv.org/abs/1704.07156)
 Marek Rei